 Finally, did you know you can adjust how large or small stickers are before you send them?
 It’s pretty simple.
 When you’re peeling a sticker off to put it somewhere in your conversation, add a second finger and pinch-to-zoom.
 You can make it bigger or smaller before you drop it into the chat.

 Okay, here’s one more.
-Try 3D Touch on anything and everything.
+Try long pressing on anything and everything.
 You’ll be surprised at what you’ll find.
 You can adjust the flashlight brightness, clear all recent notifications from the Notification Center, and much more.
 Explore, experiment, and then explore some more.
 You should also check out our tips on tapback, digital touch, apps, and more.